-The basic aspect of employing an employee is to prepare a contract in an appropriate form that clearly defines the employer's responsibilities.
+WHAT SHOULD AN EMPLOYER KNOW ABOUT?The basic aspect of employing an employee is to prepare a contract in an appropriate form that clearly defines the employer's responsibilities.

-The Labour Code regulates issues concerning working time, remuneration of employees and holiday leave.
+The employer's obligations are regulated by the Labour Code, the Civil Code, the Act on the Social Security System and the Income Tax Act.The Labour Code regulates issues concerning working time, remuneration of employees and holiday leave.
 It is also responsible for the basic scope of issues related to occupational safety and health.

 The employer's basic obligations are:

-- registration of employees in the social insurance system – the employer should register within seven days from the date of the employment relationship, the ZUA form containing notification of the employee should include: social insurance and health insurance, Guaranteed Employee Benefits Fund and Labor Fund,
+- Registration of employees in the social insurance system – the employer should register within seven days from the date of the employment relationship, the ZUA form containing notification of the employee should include: social insurance and health insurance, Guaranteed Employee Benefits Fund and Labor Fund.

-- timely payment of employee salaries, keeping records and accounting of the company, - settlements with the tax office and exemption from employee income tax.
+- Timely payment of employee salaries, keeping records and accounting of the company, - settlements with the tax office and exemption from employee income tax.

-- ordering the performance of an occupational medicine examination – before starting work, the employer should order the performance of examinations necessary for a given position – their cost is entirely the responsibility of the company,
+- Ordering the performance of an occupational medicine examination – before starting work, the employer should order the performance of examinations necessary for a given position – their cost is entirely the responsibility of the company.

-- conducting health and safety training – initial health and safety training should be conducted before starting work,
+- Conducting health and safety training – initial health and safety training should be conducted before starting work.

-- the provision of security measures to guarantee adequate working conditions, including free personal protective equipment and work clothes,
+- The provision of security measures to guarantee adequate working conditions, including free personal protective equipment and work clothes.

-- keeping employee records – the company should keep records related to the employment of employees and employee personal files,
+- Keeping employee records – the company should keep records related to the employment of employees and employee personal files.

-- support for employees in connection with the improvement of professional qualifications,
+- Support for employees in connection with the improvement of professional qualifications.

-- respect for the dignity of workers, their rights and freedoms and the prevention of abuse among workers.
+- Respect for the dignity of workers, their rights and freedoms and the prevention of abuse among workers.

-- preparation of employee documents (personal questionnaire, previous work certificates),
+- Preparation of employee documents (personal questionnaire, previous work certificates).

-- signing the employment contract,
+- Signing the employment contract.

-- drawing up the PIT-2 form (the new PIT-2 form used since 2017 is a statement submitted by the employee to calculate the advance income tax payments),
+- Drawing up the PIT-2 form (the new PIT-2 form used since 2017 is a statement submitted by the employee to calculate the advance income tax payments).

-- conducting training in the field of health and safety at work (the entrepreneur collects statements confirming that he has become familiar with the work regulations and health and safety rules functioning in the company),
+- Conducting training in the field of health and safety at work (the entrepreneur collects statements confirming that he has become familiar with the work regulations and health and safety rules functioning in the company).

-- withdrawal of the certificate from an occupational doctor (a medical certificate is a confirmation of no contraindications to work at a given position),
+- Withdrawal of the certificate from an occupational doctor (a medical certificate is a confirmation of no contraindications to work at a given position).

-- receiving permission to process the employee's personal data,
+- Receiving permission to process the employee's personal data.

-- to receive a signed declaration that you have read the information on equal treatment in the workplace,
+- To receive a signed declaration that you have read the information on equal treatment in the workplace.

-- preparing a confirmation of the allocation of the company's assets to a given employee (laptop, telephone or company car).
+- Preparing a confirmation of the allocation of the company's assets to a given employee (laptop, telephone or company car).